magosil86/getspres/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-Changed the default value of the save_plot parameter in the plotspres() function from save_plot = TRUE to save_plot = FALSE.
+Reduced the filesize of images in the vignettes.

 ## Test environments